Dual-Credit Engineering Design and Geospatial Technologies

 - creating engineering drawings that could be used to construct manmade solutions to real-world engineering problems;

 - examining the fundamentals of concrete as a structural element;

 - exploring the factors that contribute to quality soils, soil types, properties and classifications and how this affects excavation of the earth for different types of engineered solutions;

 - exploring examples of surveying and engineering plans and how they are used to locate land parcels and interpret natural and artificial features that affect development and construction projects;

 - using remotely sensed imagery, including aerial photographs, to develop concepts of perspective, scale and geometry;

-- introducing basic programming concepts to analyze engineering problems and create algorithms.
+- and introducing basic programming concepts to analyze engineering problems and create algorithms.

 Students will gain an understanding of the differences and similarities in the various program areas.